mbloch/mapshaper/REFERENCE.md

 ## Control Flow Commands

 ### -if
-### -elif

 The `if` command runs the following commands if a condition is met.
-One or more `-elif` (short for "else if") commands may be added to test for alternate conditions.

 `<expression>` or `expression=`  Use a JavaScript expression to test a condition.

-`empty`         Test if target layer is empty.
+`empty`         Test if layer is empty.

-`not-empty`     Test if target layer contains data.
+`not-empty`     Test if layer contains data.

 `layer=`        Name or id of layer to test (default is current target layer).

+### -elif

+One or more `-elif` (short for "else if") commands may be added to test for alternate conditions, following an `-if` statement.
+The `-elif` command accepts the same options as the `-if` command.

 ### -else